Blue and Gold Snapper

 Safety in numbers.

-- Schooling: They are almost always found in large, tight schools during the day.
+- Cardumen: They are almost always found in large, tight schools during the day.
 They hover near rocky reefs or ledges for protection.

-- Feeding: Like other snappers, they are nocturnal predators that disperse at night to feed on crabs, shrimp, and small fish.
+- Alimentación: Like other snappers, they are nocturnal predators that disperse at night to feed on crabs, shrimp, and small fish.

 Tras el lente